-- Microbiological Contaminants No E. coli was detected. - Lead and Copper Not exceeding the Action Level.
-The Triennial Lead and Copper sample collection is due in 2024. - Disinfection Byproduct (DBP) DBPs are formed when disinfectants like chlorine interact with natural organic materials in water, such as in chlorinated drinking water and chlorine-treated swimming pools.
-The most common type of DBPs are Trihalomethanes (TTHM). - TTHM: The test results show that the annual average is below the set threshold of 80 parts per billion (ppb) for the Maximum Contaminant Level. - Disinfection Residual Maintaining disinfectant residuals in the water distribution system is crucial for ensuring safe and clean drinking water. - · Chlorine acts as a disinfectant residual to inactivate bacteria and some viruses that cause diarrheal disease.
-The highest running annual average falls below the established threshold of 4 parts per million (ppm). - Table of Detected Contaminants There have been no violations, and all the results obtained are below the Maximum Contaminant Level. - · Table of Detected Secondary Parameter Secondary contaminants may not be health threatening, but they can affect water aesthetics which includes undesirable taste and odor; cosmetic effect, includes skin or tooth discolorations.
+- Microbiological Contaminants No E, coli was detected out of 2631 samples. - · Lead and Copper: Regulated at the consumer tap (220 homes), 5 homes are identified with high lead value. - Disinfection Byproduct (DBP): DBPs are formed when disinfectants like chlorine interact with natural organic materials in water, such as in chlorinated drinking water and chlorine-treated swimming pools.
+The most common type of DBPs are Trihalomethanes (TTHM). - TTHM: The test results show that the annual average is below the set threshold of 80 parts per billion (ppb) for the Maximum Contaminant Level. - Disinfection Residual: Maintaining disinfectant residuals in the water distribution system is crucial for ensuring safe and clean - Chlorine acts as a disinfectant residual to inactivate bacteria and some viruses that cause diarrheal disease.
+The highest running annual average falls below the established threshold of 4 parts per million(ppm). - Source Water Pathogen Monitoring: - Cryptosporadium, a microbial pathogen commonly present in surface water throughout the United Staes of America and is mostly non detected in our watersystem. - Table of Detected Contaminants: There have been no violations, and all the results obtained are below the Maximum Contaminant - Table of Detected Secondary Parameter: Secondary contaminants may not be health-threatening, but they can affect water aesthetics which includes undesirable taste and odor; cosmetic effect includes skin or toothdiscolorations.